 The Islington Centre for Refugees and Migrants works to create a strong, positive, community for people who have been displaced from their countries of origin due to persecution, war, and poverty.

 We create a sense of belonging and comfort for those who have left their homes.
 We provide practical tools and structure to help displaced people to rebuild their lives.
 We link asylum seekers, refugees, and migrants with local people to build a stronger community for everyone.

 We are proud to be supported in our work through grants from funders including The People’s Postcode Trust, City Bridge Trust, Comic Relief and The Henry Smith Charity.
 To find out more, click here.

 For existing clients: Please click here for our Coronavirus Client Support page for information and guidance regarding other charities throughout the pandemic.

 We are offering an online version of our regular English classes and activities.
-Please click here to see our Activities during Coronavirus Homepage for our Activities Timetable and more information.
+Pleas visit our Client Area for our Activities and Services Timetable and more information.